tchew86/FEARS/README.md

 | FEARS_Stat30.py | 30                                      | row_average30      | merged_dataframe_with_first_column30.xlsx |
 | FEARS_Stat35.py | 35                                      | row_average35      | merged_dataframe_with_first_column35.xlsx |

 NB: the FEARS index can be found in the columns `row_average25`, `row_average30`, `row_average35` (depending on how many keywords are selected per rolling regression) of each output file.
-The column `smoothed_row_average` of each output data frame do not report the actual FEARS index, but an average of the index for multiple days.
+The column `smoothed_row_average` of each output data frame does not report the actual FEARS index, but an average of the index for multiple days.
 The purpose of the smoothed column is to make the graph of the FEARS index more readable by taking the average FEARS values for multiple days.
 The number of days that are considered to calculate a single data point can be regulated through a slider at the bottom of the plotted graph.

 ### 4. generate_markdown_table.py